Vancouver City Council |

 Stage 3: Report to Council with a Corridor Plan

-· Short and medium-term improvements that can be implemented through existing City programs and processes.
+It is anticipated that the Corridor Plan will include two types of recommendations:· Short and medium-term improvements that can be implemented through existing City programs and processes.
 Examples include signal timing modifications, pedestrian safety measures, safety improvements and landscaping.

 · Projects and policy directions which require a level of analysis and staff resources beyond the scope of the Whole Route Analysis.
 Examples include rezoning along the corridor to require new housing to meet noise standards or developing and evaluating goods movement priority measures.

-The budget for the Clark-Knight WRA project is $120,000.
+FINANCIAL IMPLICATIONSThe budget for the Clark-Knight WRA project is $120,000.
 The requested sources of funding are $84,000 from Contingency Reserve in 2003 and $36,000 in the 2004 Operating Budget.
 As detailed in the table below, the bulk of the budget items are for public consultation and for a noise consultant.

 Item